The role of time and space in ISR and OODA (incident response) integration.

 High speed drones.
 With drones the functional specifications that often receive the most attention typically are: flight time, and payload.

-But when it comes to longer range missions, long flight times do little to help if the drone, responding to an incident, arrives at a target destination too late and the target situation or environment has changed so much as to render its late arrival to the scene irrelevant.
+But when it comes to longer range missions, long flight times do little to help if the drone.
+If in responding to an incident, it arrives at a target destination too late and the target situation or environment has changed so much as to render its late arrival to the scene irrelevant.

 Changes in relevance of response over time can loosely be categorised as having Imperceptible, Insignificant or Significant impact on the efficacy of a planned intervention.
 See depiction: